gayathripittu/Data-Structures/Coin Chage Problem Recursive & Naive Approach/Readme.md

 ## Output Format

 The output should include a list of integers representing the coins used and the time required to compute the solution.

+## Key Findings

+**Dynamic Programming:** Showed optimal performance in terms of both time complexity and accuracy.
+**Greedy Algorithm:** While faster in some cases, it does not always guarantee the optimal solution.
+**Recursive Approach:** Less efficient due to its exponential time complexity, useful for understanding the problem's nature.